klanonlyman/solving-program-problem/Triangle/Triangle.md

 </p>
 <h3>Input</h3>
 <p>
-  Input has only one line, which contains an integer d.
+  Input has only one line, which contains an integer d.</br>
   For all test data, it is guaranteed:
   <ul>
     <li>0 <= d <= 10^18</li>